 Keeping these colors light and neutral is key.
 Your focus is to bring out the natural eye color and highlight the inner tear duct with a champagne colored shadow.
 I used my Urban Decay Naked

-palette on both girls, brown mascara only, and I used a deep brown shadow along the 14 year old’s lash line, nothing on the 11 year old.
+palette on both girls, black/brown mascara only, and I used a deep brown shadow along the 14 year old’s lash line to mimic eyeliner but not as harsh and nothing on the 11 year old.
 Clear mascara was used to keep brows in place and a light coat of brown/black mascara was used on their upper and lower lashes.